(Get free painting tips and techniques sent straight to your inbox or on my social media.)

 The pigment is a physical property of oil paints, but each tube color also has a unique combination of three other properties: hue, saturation, and value.
 It is important to know these properties of each color on your palette in order to match the colors of nature in the most efficient way.

-What are the three properties of oil paints?
+What are the three properties of oil paint colors?

 Hue is the name for a color that corresponds to its position on the spectrum.
 It relates to the wavelength of the light that is reflected from it.
 Hue is what most people think of when using the term ‘color’.